 It’s content creators who have learned to “game” the Youtube algorithm by using your child’s favorite characters.
-(Elsa from frozen, Barney the Dinosaur, etc)
+(Elsa from frozen, Barney the Dinosaur, etc.)

-They will re-enact the most ludicrous scenes containing abhorrent behaviour dressed as Disney characters to keep your child’s attention fixed on the screen for as long as they need to rake in the most ad revenue.
+They will re-enact the most ludicrous scenes containing abhorrent behavior dressed as Disney characters to keep your child’s attention fixed on the screen for as long as they need to rake in the most ad revenue.

 This will often come up as a “suggested video” and play automatically after a completely innocent video about nursery rhymes or colors & shapes.
-Be very weary if you allow your 3 year old to watch Youtube kiddies videos unsupervised.
+Be very wary if you allow your 3 year old to watch Youtube kiddies videos unsupervised.
 This could have very harmful emotional repercussions down the line.